lwbakhit/Blockchain_Lottery/README.md

 ![Owner](Images/owner.png)

 6) After we have verified that we believe the contracts are working properly in relation to our transactions, we can deactivate our lottery.
-This will close our lottery, forbid any further purchases, and allow us to proceed with selecting a winner.
+This will close out our lottery, forbid any further purchases, and allow us to proceed with selecting a winner.
 The deactivate functionality is located in the LotteryTokenMarket contract.

 ![DeactivateLottery](Images/deactivate_lottery.png)

 7) With the lottery shutdown, we can select a winner.
 We can do so by selecting the **declare_winner** button in the LotteryTokenMarket contract.
-In the code, this will select a random, using the number of index in the lotteryTokens list.
+In the code, this will select a random number, using the number of index in the lotteryTokens array.
 Each index corresponds to a token, and since the tokenIds and indexes increase incrementally by one, the first index will correspond to tokenId 1 and the second index will correspond to tokenId 2.

 The declare_winner function will also distribute the funds to the winner by using the winning index (i.e. tokenId) and feeding into the tokendict mapping to select the winning address.

 ![DeclareWinner](Images/declare_winner.png)

-8) Once we have declared a winner, we will want to verify that it has properly selected a winner and distributed the funds.
+8) Once we have called this function, we will want to verify that it has properly selected a winner and distributed the funds.
 To begin, we can check that one of our Ganache address went up by 2 ETH.
 In this case, each address was 100, so it should be easy to verify.

 ![GanacheCheck](Images/ganache_check.png)